-To assist City of San Diego customers who wish to use recycled water for landscape irrigation at their property, the City of San Diego Public Utilities Department is offering recycled water at a pilot fill station in the Scripps Ranch community.
+To assist City of San Diego customers who wish to use recycled water for landscape irrigation at their property, the City of San Diego Public Utilities Department is offering recycled water at a pilot fill station.
 Recycled water is available at no additional cost for City of San Diego Public Utilities customers only.